larics/CaptoGloveAPI/README.md

 - [x] Scan characteristics
 - [x] Check for updates of certain characteristsics/services
 - [x] Add Logger / Needed for ROS
+- [x] Add ros wrapper
+- [x] Use CaptoGloveAPI with gloves to control drone
 - [ ] Check Logger functionality based on signals
 - [ ] Map all signals and slots
 - [ ] Refactor code